analoghifi/albs-QUAD-MOS-600/README.md

 ----

-you can still buy it on ebay:
+you can still buy it (the second generation) on ebay (as of 2023 Aug 01):
 * QUAD-MOS 600 -> https://www.ebay.com/itm/254578318001
 * QUAD-MOS 600D -> https://www.ebay.com/itm/254578347447
 or directly from the manufacturer: -> https://albs.de